bovinehero/shodan-heroku/README.md

 ### TODO:

 + Write User Manual
-+ Test the User Stories
++ Finish Testing the User Stories
 + Create release branch and document in deployment
 + Data storage data models in workflow
 + Comments to have doc strings